Skip to Content

 Conservation StatusLeast Concern

 The American alligator, sometimes referred to colloquially as a gator or common alligator, is a large crocodilian reptile native to the Southeastern United States, with a small population in Mexico.
-The American alligator (Alligator mississippiensis), the larger of the two species, is found in the southeastern United States.
-It is black with yellow banding when young and is generally brownish when adult.
+When young, it exhibits black with yellow marks, while as an adult, it typically exhibits a brownish colour.

 Chinese Alligators